jmagman/flutter-wiki/Compiling-the-engine.md

 Note these instructions assume use of `x64`, if `arm64` is needed then just substitute as appropriate.

 Note these instructions assume the use of the $FUCHSIA_DIR and $ENGINE_DIR environment variables.
-These point to the root of your Fuchsia source tree and the root of the flutter engine source tree (src/ in your flutter gclient checkout) respectively.
+These point to the root of your Fuchsia source tree and the root of the Flutter engine source tree (src/ in your Flutter gclient checkout) respectively.

 ### Fuchsia Source Checkout